HIGH School Academic Hub

 Practical Arts

-- OB42S - Finance - This course is designed to help students develop their abilities to make wise consumer decisions by recognizing, understanding, and comparing the alternatives facing them as consumers.
+- Introduction to Finance (B) - This course is designed to help students develop their abilities to make wise consumer decisions by recognizing, understanding, and comparing the alternatives facing them as consumers.
 Budgeting, purchasing decisions and consumer credit, banking services, investing, life, auto, and property insurance, income taxes and housing are some of the topics covered.
-This course satisfies the Boulder Valley School District’s Personal Financial Literacy (PFL) graduation requirement
+This course satisfies the Boulder Valley School District’s Personal Financial Literacy (PFL) graduation requirement.

 World Languages